OsoCozy Two Size Fitted Diaper

 The OsoCozy Two Size Fitted Cloth Diaper

-Our imported fitted cloth diaper is made of multiple absorbent layers of unbleached birdseye cotton.
+Our two sized fitted cloth diaper is made of multiple absorbent layers of unbleached birdseye cotton.
 Four full width layers, an interior center made of four more layers and finally an attached exterior pad with four more layers.
 Birdseye cotton is a traditional 100% cotton diaper material which launders trouble free and lasts a long time.
-The leg and waist elastic is latex free.
-Your customers will appreciate the softness and durability of this back to basics material.
+The leg and waist elastics are latex free.
+Your customers will appreciate the softness and durability of this back-to-basics material.
 This economical snap closing diaper will be a favorite of your price conscious customers.
-This diaper is popular with our retailers and with diaper banks.
-MSRP $8.00 Small, 9.50 Large.
+This diaper is popular with our retailers, diaper services and with diaper banks.

 OsoCozy® Two Size Fitted Diaper

 * Diaper sizes ranges are approximate and may be a little different for your baby.

 Cautionary Advisory.
 We have one customer that has returned some of our two size fitted diapers having experienced snap failure due to snap melting in commercial laundering.
 We believe that the diapers were likely over dried, meaning continued drying after the diapers were dry, thus nearing maximum dryer temperatures.
 This product was first made available in 2012 and this is the first reported case where this has occurred.
 The caution is thus that the maximum washing and drying temperature for this product is 165 F or 75 C. Do not significantly over dry these in a commercial dryer as extreme temperatures may deform the snaps making them unusable.